ianrenton/ianrenton.com/projects/meteogram/index.markdown

 With most of my recent projects being Java, C, and JavaScript-based, I thought I would use this as an excuse to get back into Python.
 I hadn't done any real Python since my Fantasy Football team picker back in 2009!

 The two main chart plotting packages for python appear to be [Plotly](https://plotly.com/) and [Matplotlib](https://matplotlib.org/).
-I went with Plotly as it seemed more modern and with an easier-to-understand API&mdash;although that may not have been the right choice for a Raspberry Pi as old as mine, as described later on!
+I went with Plotly as it seemed more modern and with an easier-to-understand API&mdash;although that may not have been the right choice for a Raspberry Pi as old as mine, as explained later on!

 I also designed its output to be simple, rendering to a file which can then be displayed by a separate utility on the computer, rather than displaying its own screen or allowing any interactivity.
-This was another concession to use on an old device&mdash;I didn't want to waste effort and processing power displaying my own user interface, when Linux already has many simple solutions to displaying a full-screen image.
+This was another concession to use on an old device&mdash;I didn't want to waste effort and processing power displaying my own user interface, when Linux already has many simple solutions for displaying a full-screen image.

 I chose the UK Met Office's API to provide the data for the meteogram, on the basis that I have found its forecasting the most reliable out of the many services available.
+It unfortunately only comes with a three-hour interval rather than the one-hour interval available on their website, but it's good enough for the purposes of this system which is aimed at showing an overview of five days rather than high detail for the current day.

 Bars below the meteogram itself were added to show logic-based conditions (laundry day, frost and storm) and calendar events sourced via iCal.